phetsims/phet-info/checklists/code_review_checklist.md

 function PhetDeveloper( name, age, isEmployee, callback, hoursProperty, friendNames, options ) {}
 ```

-- [ ] For most functions, the same form as above should be used, with a @return annotation which identifies the return
+- [ ] For most functions, the same form as above should be used, with a `@return` annotation which identifies the return
 type and the meaning of the returned value.
 Functions should also document any side effects.
 For extremely simple
 functions that are just a few lines of simple code, an abbreviated line-comment can be used, for example: `// Computes {Number} distance based on {Foo} foo.`

-- [ ] If references are needed to the enclosing object, such as for a closure, ‘self’ should be used, but it should only be
-used in closures.
-The ‘self’ variable should not be defined unless it is needed in a closure.
+- [ ] If references are needed to the enclosing object, such as for a closure, `self` should be defined, but it should only be used in closures.
+The `self` variable should not be defined unless it is needed in a closure.
 Example:

 ```js
 var self = this;